avatartwo/avatar2-examples/fitbit/README.md

 "send_bt_id_c0" call get_bluetooth_id and then send bluetooth_id to the app which will enable the pairing.

-2. After reaching the third breakpoint the state was transferred to Qemu to emulate the execution.
-So by using Ipython.embed(), we were able to continue testing other functionalities and reaching other breakpoints while using the emulator.
-In addition we were able to get the MAC address of the fitbit by debugging the bluetooth function that use a MAC address as a parameter.
+2. After reaching the third breakpoint the state will be transferred to Qemu to emulate the execution.
+So by using Ipython.embed(), you will be able to continue testing other functionalities and reaching other breakpoints while using the emulator.
+In addition you will be able to get the MAC address of the fitbit by debugging the bluetooth function that uses a MAC address as a parameter.
 With the help of the assembly code, we found that each time the function get_bluetooth_id is called, it load in the register R1 the address of memory where the MAC address is stored.So to retrieve the MAC address we proceeded as follow:

 ```python